Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 You can whitelist multiple CIDRs just like you can do with the ports `-cidr 192.168.0.2/32 -cidr 192.168.0.3/32`

+If you are using any NAT boxes, you will need to consider the aggregated traffic when you think about the limits or you will want to whitelist any NAT box IP addresses.

 ## Upload Consul Certificate